awsdocs/aws-secrets-manager-docs/doc_source/terms-concepts.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/secretsmanager/latest/userguide/images/secret-concept.png)
 + **Metadata – Details about the secret**
   + Basic information that includes the name of the secret, a description, and the Amazon Resource Name \(ARN\) that serves as a unique identifier\.
   + The ARN of the AWS Key Management Service \(AWS KMS\) key that Secrets Manager uses to encrypt and decrypt the protected text in the secret\.
-If this isn't present, Secrets Manager uses the default KMS key for the account\.
+If this isn't present, Secrets Manager uses the default AWS KMS key for the account\.
   + Information about how frequently the key is automatically [rotated](#term_rotation) and what Lambda function to use to perform the rotation\.
   + A user\-provided set of [tags](http://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html)\.
 Tags are key\-value pairs that you can attach to AWS resources for organizing, logical grouping, and [cost allocation](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-what)\.
 + **Versions – A collection of one or more [versions](#term_version) of the encrypted secret text**